richeney/jenkins/README.md

 Jenkins is a popular CI/CD tool.
 This example shows the creation of a Jenkins server with a service principal and both Azure CLI and Terraform installed.

-WIll use secrets in Jeknins.
+Currently using credentials and secrets in Jenkins.
 Later will update with Azure Key Vault integration.

+Assumes a Bash environment with the [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli), plus access to a valid subscription.

 ## Deploy a Jenkins server

 1. Create cloud-config.yaml

+    Create a cloud-config.yaml file with the following contents.

     ```yaml
     #cloud-config